-This is the sixth in a series of articles written by members of our International Trade Secrets Group, highlighting points of note regarding the protection of Trade Secrets in various jurisdictions.
+This is the seventh in a series of articles written by members of our International Trade Secrets Group, highlighting points of note regarding the protection of Trade Secrets in various jurisdictions.
 In this article we look at the development of trade secret protection under Chinese laws and compare it with some of the provisions in the EU Trade Secrets Directive (the "Directive").

 Definition and enforcement of Trade Secrets